 Just before he signed off Bowman would make his final report, and check that Hal had transmitted all the instrumentation tapes for the day’s run.
 Then, if he felt like it, he would spend a couple of hours either reading or looking at a movie; and at midnight he would go to sleep — usually without any help from electronarcosis.
 Poole’s program was a mirror image of his own, and the two schedules dovetailed together without friction.

-In other SF, one will find Captains, Pilots, Owners-Aboard, Astrogators, Doctors/Medics, Engineers (propulsion engineers are sometimes called "Jetmen"), sensor officers/radarmen, Cargo-masters (also in charge with negotiating trades), communications-techs, turret-gunners, life-support techs, marines (space-ines?, Espatiers?), cooks (could be a rotating job), pursers, and sometimes a ship's cat (to catch those pesky alien rats).
+In other SF, one will find Captains, Pilots, Owners-Aboard, Astrogators, Doctors/Medics, Engineers (propulsion engineers are sometimes called "Jetmen"), sensor officers/radarmen, Cargo-masters (also in charge with negotiating trades), communications-techs, turret-gunners, life-support techs, marines (space-ines?, Espatiers?), cooks (could be a rotating job), and pursers.
 Maybe a science officer if you have one of those unvirile exploration ships.

 Of course if this is a tramp freighter, one person might have to do several jobs at once (wear several "hats").
 Often the Captain, the Pilot, and the Astrogator are the same person.
 Or if things are really tight on the tramp, some of the jobs might be omitted (e.g., don't carry a doctor and hope nobody gets sick/injured and similar insanely dangerous decisions).